Adapting to Living with Less: A Transformative Journey

 Hello, discontent.

 It’s just never quite enough.
-The more we have access to the more we realize that external stimuli just don’t bring happiness.
-As Csikszentmihalyi put it, “this paradox of rising expectations suggests that improving the quality of life might be an insurmountable task.”
+The more we have access to, the more we realize that external stimuli just don’t bring happiness.
+As Csikszentmihalyi put it, “This paradox of rising expectations suggests that improving the quality of life might be an insurmountable task.”

 Now, of course, you can’t disregard society- it’s there for a reason- or your body -umm, it’s there for a reason too πŸ€ͺ.
 But joy and meaning should be found in the ongoing stream of your life experience.
 Just living.
 Enjoying doing what you’re doing and being who you’re being in the moment.